 This section provides general information and certain details required by ERISA concerning the benefits programs under the Plan.
-If you have any questions concerning your rights or privileges under the benefits program, the operation of the program, or the forms and information you need to submit in order to claim your benefits, please contact Mercer Marketplace at 1-855-237-6421 or at https://auth.mercer.com/PEAR23/login.
+If you have any questions concerning your rights or privileges under the benefits program, the operation of the program, or the forms and information you need to submit in order to claim your benefits, please contact Aptia365 at 1-855-237-6421.